bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--SSA-Level.md

 ### Stopped or Terminated

 * Stop: the data on disk (EBS) is kept intact in the next start.
-* Terminate: any EBS volumns (root) also setup to be destroyed is lost.
+* Terminate: any EBS volumes (root) also set up to be destroyed is lost.

 ### Started

 * First start: the OS boots and the EC2 User Data script is run.
-* Following starts: the OS boots.
+* Following starts the OS boots.
 * Then any application starts, caches get warmed up ... takes time.

 ### Hibernated

 * The in-memory (RAM) state is preserved.
-* The instance boot is much faster (the OS is not stopped / restarted).
+* The instance boot is much faster (the OS is not stopped and restarted).
 * Under the hood, the RAM state is written to a file in the root EBS volume.
 * The root EBS volume must be encrypted.